Travel Information Slovenia

 Weather conditions:

-In Slovenia, the weather can change rapidly, especially in the mountains.
+In Slovenia, weather can change rapidly, especially in the mountains.
 Check the current conditions before hiking or driving.

 Road conditions:

-Holiday Slovenia: Tips & Recommendations
+Holiday in Slovenia: Tips & Recommendations

 Travelling in Slovenia is perfect for nature lovers and city enthusiasts alike.
 Whether mountainous or Mediterranean: this small country has a lot to offer!
 Here are our most important travel tips for Slovenia: